 Excited about their life.

+So that's it.
 If your client does land in the birthing experience – stay there.
 View this important life event as a Story.
 And uncover the three parts of the Story.

 Process each piece thoroughly.
 Thoroughly clearing the many "firsts" that are inherent in birth can have far-reaching and lasting positive effect in your client’s life.
 And resolving the birth experience will make your work with the client much easier, allowing a deeper level of healing.